dart-lang/language/working/augmentation-libraries/feature-specification.md

 augmentations is recursively applied to the main library.
 In most cases, the order that augmentations are applied doesn't matter, but it is visible in a couple of corners where the merge process involves "appending".
-For those cases, merge order is defined as an in-order traversal of the `import augment` directives in the main library and its augmentations.
+For those cases, merge order is defined as a depth-first pre-order traversal of the `import augment` directives in the main library and its augmentations.
 So, in:

 ```
 // main.dart